3. Configure Tudat Libraries¶

 Build all).
 You will see a

 Compile Outputconsole window pop-up, showing the status of the build process, as the compiler walks through all the project files, and generates the libraries that we need.
-The entire build process could take anywhere from 5 to 30 minutes, depending on the specifications of your computer.
+The entire build process could take anywhere from 15 to several hours, depending on the specifications of your computer.
 Have patience!
 It will all work out in the end :).
 Once the building is complete, you’re done!
 You have now successfully built Tudat and all required libraries on your computer.
-In case of any problems, please contact email@example.com.

 For each part of the code in Tudat, we have written unit tests, which are included in the repository.
 Before moving on with using Tudat, you should run all the unit tests to ensure that your installation is functioning as it should.
 To run all unit tests, go back to the project tab, and again go to the